-8543 HONORS COMPUTER PROGRAMMING I: AP Computer Science A
+8543 HONORS COMPUTER PROGRAMMING I: AP COMPUTER SCIENCE A

 This course is one part of Honors Programming I and must be taken in conjunction with Honors Systems Analysis & Design.
 AP Computer Science A includes items covered in most college entry-level computer science courses.
 The curriculum follows the outline for AP Computer Science A developed by the College Board.
 Topics covered include problem solving using logic, programming methodology, procedural abstraction, and the use of algorithms and data structures.
 Students will gain familiarity with basic syntax, classes, objects, and data types focusing on, but not limited to, the Java programming language.
-Return to course offering page: 11

-HONORS COMPUTER PROGRAMMING II (NV) COLLEGE TECH PREP
+HONORS COMPUTER PROGRAMMING II (NV) COLLEGE TECH PREP Credit 2 Year Grade 12 Est. Fee \$25

-YearCredit 2Grade 12Est.
-Fee \$25Honors Computer Programming II is part of a two-year college tech prepprogram.
-The second year of this program includes the courses HonorsDatabase Administration and Honors Web Development.
+Honors Computer Programming II is part of a two-year college tech prep program.
+The second year of this program includes the courses Honors Database Administration and Honors Web Development.

-8548 HONORS COMPUTER PROGRAMMING II: Database Administration
+8548 HONORS COMPUTER PROGRAMMING II: DATABASE ADMINISTRATION